Art Links!

 - lui mort - arte calma y sentimental

 - sournoodl - really incredible stuff.
-I know I linked his instagram but this artist also has some incredible animations, my favorites are Bodies of Water about the transgender male experience with body dysphoria and bolavlk about the all too common experience of online manipulation towards the youth.
+I know I linked his instagram but this artist also has some incredible animations on his youtube, my favorites are Bodies of Water about the transgender male experience with body dysphoria and bolavlk about the all too common experience of online manipulation towards the youth.

 - xiaoxiong kuma - cat art.
 There's always some crazy shit going on on this person's story too.